Ivelsoup/docs/content/python/concepts/strings/terms/strip/strip.md

 string.strip(characters)
 ```

-- `characters` (optional): Specified character/characters to be removed from the beginning and end of the string.
+- `characters` (optional): Specified character(s) to be removed from the beginning and end of the string.

 ## Example 1